01mf02/computers-spaceflight/heads/Ch7.md

-## The Evolution of Automated Launch Processing
+## The Evolution of \newline Automated Launch Processing